OmarElmelegy/alx-system_engineering-devops/README.md

-# This repo is for the task called "0x00.
-Shell, basics"..
+# This repo is for the bash tasks..